-Remember when you would see that generic requirement about having “excellent communication skills” on a Product Manager job posting?
+Remember seeing that requirement about “excellent communication skills” on the Product Manager job posting?
 Well, this is the time to prove to your potential employer that you have that requirement!
 In this post, we’ll break down the steps you need to give a winning case study presentation.
 Here’s what we’ll cover:

 - Design and Brand Your Presentation Materials